 If you’re a savvy consumer, you’ll potentially be earning a lot more rewards with other cards.
 For one, the card’s 1% cashback on non-Apple/Apple Pay purchases simply isn’t competitive, as cards like the Citi® Double Cash Card offer 1% cash back on every purchase, and then an additional 1% cash back when you pay for those purchases (in the form of ThankYou points).
-The card has no annual fee, so is an excellent option.
+The card has no annual fee, so it is an excellent option.

 Otherwise, something like the Uber Visa Card offers 4% back on dining, 3% back on hotels and airfare, 2% back on online purchases, and 1% back on everything else, and has no foreign transaction fees and no annual fee.

-Of course if you’re willing to get more than one credit card and are interested in travel rewards, there’s so much more value to be had.
-I consider the best credit card duo to be the Chase Sapphire Reserve® Card and Chase Freedom Unlimited®, as you’ll earn 3x points on dining and travel, and 1.5x points on all other purchases, with points being redeemable for 1.5 cents each towards the cost of a travel purchase.
+Of course, if you’re willing to get more than one credit card and are interested in travel rewards, there’s so much more value to be had.
+I consider the best credit card duo to be the Chase Sapphire Reserve® Card (review) and Chase Freedom Unlimited® (review), as you’ll earn 3x points on dining and travel, and 1.5x points on all other purchases, with points being redeemable for 1.5 cents each towards the cost of a travel purchase.

-Apple’s new co-branded credit card is more or less what I expected.
-It offers 3% cashback on Apple purchases, 2% cashback on Apple Pay purchases, and 1% cashback on all other purchases.
+Apple’s new co-branded credit card is now open to new applicants.
+The card offers 3% cashback on Apple purchases and Uber, 2% cashback on Apple Pay purchases, and 1% cashback on all other purchases.
 It’s essentially a way to get you to spend more with Apple, and to increasingly use Apple Pay for purchases.